 Greece transitioned to a full-fledged democracy after many decades of political stalemate, extreme polarization, political exclusion and violence.
 Its post-1974 democratization did not signify the return to the status quo ante, meaning the pre-1967 state of affairs, but rather the end of the long post-civil war period.
 It was the final end of the “30-year war” according to novelist Alexandros Kotzias’s acute description, himself being an emblematic literary figure of the transitional years.
 So Greece had to move away from the anticommunist state of ethnikofrosyni and the ‘sickly democracy’ [καχεκτική δημοκρατία] per Ilias Nikolakopoulos, into a plural, parliamentary system, that included the banned Communists after decades of persecutions.
 In this respect, and despite inertias, it proved to be successful – with the last chapter of the revival of the repressed being written in 1981 with PASOK’s spectacular victory.
 The three additional challenges being the settlement of the nature of the country’s political system, the constitutional process, and the issue of transitional justice were all swiftly and efficiently dealt with: Greece abolished monarchy once and for all, voted a liberal Constitution, and put the culprits of the 1967 coup d’état on trial and in prison.
 Another great success was that for the first time in the 20th century the army stayed in the barracks where it belongs.
 Less successful was the issue of ‘dejuntification’, or cleansing, of the police and the judicial system from authoritarian residues.

-Left to right: Andreas Papandreou and Konstantinos Karamanlis vote on the Parliamentary elections were held in Greece on 17 November 1974, the first after the end of the military junta of 1967–1974
+Left to right: Andreas Papandreou and Konstantinos Karamanlis vote on the Parliamentary elections that were held in Greece on 17 November 1974, the first after the end of the military junta of 1967–1974

 How does Greece’s experience of transitioning to democracy compare with Portugal and Spain?